goal:

 The Training Process

 Before considering medication, encourage your child to be a good sleeper, even if it means co-sleeping with you for a while longer.
+Get your child sleeping on a consistent schedule and reduce day time sleep if it’s no longer needed.
+Once your child’s sleep is established, you can figure out if a medication is needed.

 The Role of Medical Conditions